 For tourists, it’s a classic look at the gold-topped Orthodox churches of the Eastern variety.
 Construction on some buildings is ongoing (and may continue for decades to come).
 And some areas have definitely been repurposed (what were monk’s living quarters might now be a souvenir shop or a place to get some coffee).

 As you can see, there’s no shortage of stunning UNESCO World Heritage Sites in Europe, and this list is by no means comprehensive.
-On your next trip in Europe, go and visit at least one of them, possibly off season.
+On your next trip to Europe, go and visit at least one of them, possibly off-season.

-This post contains affiliates links.
-This means that if you make any purchase, I get a small commission at no extra cost for you.
+This post contains affiliate links.
+If you make any purchase, I get a small commission at no extra cost to you.

 Pin for later!